When you wake up

 - After your operation, you will spend about 2–5 days in an intensive care unit or high dependency unit.
 You may initially be put on a machine called a ventilator that helps you to breathe until the anaesthetic wears off.
 When you wake up, you might notice some tubes attached to your body.
 They might look alarming but are normal after an operation like yours.

 - Intravenous (IV) drip: A drip will be put into a vein in your arm.
 This will give you fluids until you are able to take fluids by mouth again.
+You may also be given antibiotics to prevent infection.

 - Drains: One or more thin tubes called drains will be attached to you near your wound.
 These help to drain blood and fluid from the operation site to let your wound heal.